Vaikom Muhammad Basheer: Works

 Almost all of Basheer's writing can be seen as falling under the heading of prose fiction – short stories and novels, though there is also a one-act play and volumes of essays and reminiscences.
-Basheer's fiction is very varied and full of contrasts.
+Basheer's fiction is varied and full of contrasts.
 There are poignant situations as well as merrier ones – and commonly both in the same narrative.
 There are among his output realistic stories and tales of the supernatural.
 There are purely narrative pieces and others which have the quality of poems in prose.
-In all, a superficially simple style conceals a great subtlety of expression.
+In all, a superficially simple style conceals a subtlety of expression.
 His works have been translated into 18 languages.

-His literary career started off with the novel Premalekhanam, a humorous love story between Keshavan Nair – a young bank employee, an upper caste Hindu (Nair) – and Saramma – an unemployed Christian woman.
-Hidden underneath the hilarious dialogues we can see a sharp criticism of religious conservatism, dowry and similar conventions existing in society.
+His literary career started off with the novel Premalekhanam, a love story between Keshavan Nair – a young bank employee, an upper caste Hindu (Nair) – and Saramma – an unemployed Christian woman.
 The film adaptation of the story was by P. A. Backer in 1985, with the lead roles played by Soman and Swapna.
 It was remade again by Aneesh Anwar in 2017, featuring Farhaan Faasil, Joy Mathew and Sheela.

-Premalekhanam was followed by the novel Balyakalasakhi – a tragic love story between Majeed and Suhra – which is among the most important novels in Malayalam literature in spite of its relatively small size (75 pages), and is commonly agreed upon as his magnum opus work.
+Premalekhanam was followed by the novel Balyakalasakhi – a tragic love story between Majeed and Suhra – which is among the most important novels in Malayalam literature in spite of its relatively small size (75 pages), and is commonly agreed upon as his magnum opus.
 In his foreword to Balyakalasakhi, Jeevithathil Ninnum Oru Aedu (A Page From Life), M. P. Paul brings out the beauty of this novel, and how it is different from run-of-the-mill love stories.
 The novel was later adapted into a film by Sasikumar, under the same name.
-It was again remade with the same title in 2014, by Pramod Payyannur, with Mammootty and Isha Talwar playing the lead.
+It was remade with the same title in 2014, by Pramod Payyannur, with Mammootty and Isha Talwar playing the lead.

 The autobiographical Janmadinam ("Birthday", 1945) is about a writer struggling to feed himself on his birthday.
 While many of the stories present situations to which the average reader can easily relate, the darker, seamier side of human existence also finds a major place, as in the novel Shabdangal ("Voices", 1947), which faced heavy criticism for violence and vulgarity.